Skip to content

 Which pricing structure pays more per hour for same annual work volume

-Compare retainer vs project pricing on effective hourly rate basis to see which structure pays more.
-Enter retainer months and see the result instantly.
+Compare retainer versus project pricing on effective hourly rate — see which pricing structure pays more for the same hours worked.

 What this tool does